FREE CONSULTATION (314) 361-4242

 • Fear of going to jail

 A hit-and-run case has severe legal consequences.
-The person responsible for the incident can have their driver’s license suspended, canceled, and even possibly revoked for a lifetime.
+The person responsible for the incident can have their driver’s license suspended, canceled, and possibly revoked for a lifetime.
 It is often considered a criminal offense.

 At our St. Louis law firm, we know how frustrating it can be to suffer severe injuries in a car or truck accident and then feel as if you have no means of recovery.
 We can fight to protect your rights and obtain compensation for you.
 Whether you need help with medical bills, lost wages, or pain and suffering, we will be by your side every step of the way.

-Actions to Take Following a Hit and Run Accident
+Actions to Take Following a Hit-and-Run Accident

 Handling Issues With Your Insurance Company